 Dating back to the days of Hippocrates (around 460 to 370 B.C.) fasting was a form of treatment for seizures and other illnesses.
-Today it’s making a comeback with claims that it helps you not only lose weight, but also be more alert and productive.
+Now, it’s made a comeback with claims that it helps you not only lose weight, but also be more alert and productive.

+What is intermittent fasting, and how is it done?
 The range of fasting varies per individual, but the typical interval ranges from eight to sixteen hours.
 Some fast for a window of a couple of hours a day to a full day a week.

-Up until a few years ago the most promising research on intermittent fasting only involved very fat rats.
+Until a few years ago, the most promising research on intermittent fasting only involved very fat rats.
 For humans, there wasn’t much research that showed it to be more effective than any other diet plan out there.

-But in a recent study, researchers showed that not eating for 10 to 16 hours did improve weight loss results and insulin sensitivity.
-Another study that looked at a group of obese men with prediabetes, found that intermittent fasting helped them dramatically lower their insulin levels, insulin sensitivity and blood pressure.
+“There are a lot of things that can go wrong when you’re skipping meals and not eating enough,” Spatola said.
 “This is a slippery slope to disordered eating behaviors, since this requires to you avoid listening to your internal hunger and fullness cues.”